 History of Bowen

 Tom Bowen (1916 – 1982) from Geelong, Australia began developing the Bowen Technique in the 1950's.
-He was fascinated by the different postures people had, and how this related to their symptoms of pain or ill-health.
-He became interested in ways to alleviate pain and began to notice that certain moves on the body had particular results.
-Over many years he developed his technique through the meticulous observation of his clients.
-Tom Bowen had the ability to identify compensation patterns which contributed to his outstanding success in treating a wide range of conditions.
+He was interested in ways to alleviate pain and began to notice that certain moves on the body had particular results.
+Over many years he developed his technique through the meticulous observation of his clients posture and compensation patterns.
 His philosophy of ‘less is more’ along with the observation that there is an innate ability for the body to heal itself was the foundation of his technique.
 He believed that often all that is needed is the smallest assistance possible for healing to take place.
 From its Australian origins Tom Bowen’s innovative and unique technique is now being taught and practiced worldwide.

 What to expect during your Bowen session

 The client rests on the massage table wearing loose clothing.
-The therapist will do several movements on the client over specific muscle groups, then will pause and leave the room for several minutes allowing the body’s nervous system to begin responding.
+The therapist will do several movements over specific muscles, tendons or nerves, then will pause and leave the room for several minutes allowing the body’s nervous system to begin responding.
 The therapist will return and assess the tension in the muscles and continue with several more moves, then exit the room again.
 This pattern continues for the length of the treatment.
-The element of allowing the body to rest between movements is very important.
-The rest periods are probably one of the least understood parts of Bowen, yet it is during the breaks where the work starts to take effect.
-The most fundamental principle of Bowen is that it is the patient’s body doing the work.
+The element of allowing the body to rest between movements is very important, it is during the breaks where the work starts to take effect.
+The most fundamental principle of Bowen is that it is the patient’s body doing the healing.
 The therapist just gives the nervous system a prompt and the rest time allows the body to respond to that prompt.
 Sometimes clients are left to rest at the end of the treatment for 10-15mins depending on how they are feeling.
 This is always discussed with client at the time.
 During a session clients are free to talk and ask questions or may be asked to report any sensations in the body.

 After a Bowen session

 After a Bowen session clients are encouraged to walk and move around every 30mins on the day of treatment.
 This is to help the body integrate the work.
 Reactions to Bowen in the days following a treatment can be varied and often belie its soft and gentle approach.
-Stiffness, soreness, headache and feeling like “I’ve been run over by a bus!” are common, demonstrating that the brain and body have started the process of repair.
+Stiffness, soreness, or mild headache are common, demonstrating that the brain and body have started the process of repair.
 This process, when started, is generally rapid and it is not uncommon for even longstanding pain to be reduced or resolved in two or three treatments.
-Although musculoskeletal problems such as frozen shoulder, back and neck pain account for the majority of conditions brought for Bowen treatment, it can also be helpful with more organic problems.
-Clients have reported significant improvements with asthma, migraines, irritable bowel, infertility and other reproductive problems.
+Although musculoskeletal problems such as frozen shoulder, back and neck pain are the most common reasons for seeking Bowen treatment, it can also be helpful with more organic problems.
+Clients have reported significant improvements with stress, anxiety, insomnia, asthma, migraines, irritable bowel, fertility issues and other reproductive problems.

-There are no such things in this life as guarantees and this can be said of Bowen as well.
-As with all bodywork, some bodies respond well to Bowen and some don’t.
+As with all types of bodywork, some bodies respond well to Bowen and some don’t.
 If the body responds to the treatment, then it can and will start the process of repair.
 If it doesn’t respond, then no harm is done and you have spent an hour of quality relaxation time.

 Conditions Bowen has been known to help